GoodfellaGabe/gpa-quantile-modeling/README.md

 Quantile regression analysis of student GPA performance across demographic, academic, and family features.
 Demonstrates OLS vs Quantile Regression inference and distributional heterogeneity.

 ## 📌 Project Overview
 This project applies **quantile regression** to analyze high school student performance (GPA) using demographic, academic, and family background features.
-The motivation is to understand **which student characteristics most strongly influence GPA**—and how those effects differ across the **low (10%), middle (50%), and high (90%) quantiles** of the GPA distribution.
+The motivation is to understand which student characteristics most strongly influence GPA —and how those effects differ across the low (10%), middle (50%), and high (90%) quantiles of the GPA distribution.

-Unlike OLS, which models only the mean, quantile regression reveals **distributional heterogeneity**, making it more robust in the presence of skewed GPA data and heteroskedastic residuals.
+Unlike OLS, which models only the mean, quantile regression reveals distributional heterogeneity, making it more robust in the presence of skewed GPA data and heteroskedastic residuals.

 ---